JeanGuilhem/P.S.P/README.md

 # P.S.P - Paris Subway Project
-Paris Subway Project  Drawing a map of the Paris's subway, from line 1 to line 14.
+Drawing a map of the Paris's subway, from line 1 to line 14.

 It was greatly inspired from the London Underground Network project : https://github.com/graknlabs/examples/tree/3895d8dd5e534b2af04ab448f2392f6eaff9cb59/tube_network